MON-FRI: 9:00 AM – 6:00 PM

 When to Use This

-This is especially effective in open-plan spaces where the dining area needs subtle definition.
-It helps separate the dining zone without interrupting the overall flow of the layout.
-This approach works well when furniture alone isn’t enough to establish clear boundaries.
+This is especially effective in open-plan spaces where the dining area needs subtle definition from the surrounding room.
+It helps separate the dining zone without interrupting the overall flow of the layout, and creates a more grounded dining experience even within a larger shared space.

 6. Entryway: Create a Strong First Impression